sartell-coder-dojo/sartell-coder-dojo.github.io/about.md

 ## What should I bring?
 ![ninja](/img/CD-Character-Female-1-6.png#left)
 * A laptop.
 Borrow one from somebody if needs be.
+You will need Admin rights to the laptop (or bring someone with who does) because some projects will require software installed before starting coding.
 * **A parent!
 (Very important).
 If you are 12 or under, your parent must stay with you during the session.**